Matthew-Lyu/High-Performance-Student-Management-System-SYSU/README.md

 ## Project Background

 This documentation outlines the completion of the third assignment for the C++ course design in the School of Intelligent Engineering at Sun Yat-sen University for the academic year 2022.
-The project aims to develop a comprehensive student management system, providing functionalities for organizing and analyzing student information.
+The project aims to develop a comprehensive student management system, providing functionalities for organizing and analyzing student information

 ![image-20231111093654972](https://p.ipic.vip/eu8gdn.png)